foxypool/docs/docs/proof-of-spacetime/foxy-farmer/configuration.md

 ### `plot_refresh_interval_seconds`:
 : How often the harvester should rescan for new/deleted plots in your `plot_directories`.

+### `plot_refresh_batch_size`:
+: How many plots the harvester should process at once during plot refresh/rescan.
+If unset the default value is `300`.
+Decreasing this value will lower the load on your HDDs during plot refresh but increase the time for initially loading them.

+### `plot_refresh_batch_sleep_ms`:
+: The number of milliseconds to wait between plot refresh batches.
+If unset the default value is `1`.
+Increasing this value will lower the load on your HDDs during plot refresh but increase the time for initially loading them.

 ### `pool_payout_address`:
 : The Chia address you want your pool rewards credited to.
 This will be used as `payout_instructions` for all PlotNFTs and if OG pooling is enabled as the payout address for the OG pool.